 Fr.
-Dale’s Homily
+Dale’s Homily – 2nd Sunday of Lent

-33rd Sunday of OT (Cycle A)
+2nd Sunday of Lent (Cycle B)

 Our greatest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light,not our darkness that most frightens us.
 We ask ourselves, who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?
 You are a child of God…We were born to make manifest the glory of God that is within us.
 It’s not just in some of us, it’s in everyone.
 And as we let our light shine, we unconsciously give other people permission to do the same.”